 Why the Long Nose? – Tengu

 The long nose relates to the Tengu’s hatred of arrogance and prejudice.
 We still stay human with a long nose means that man is arrogant.
-So they show an encounter’s negative side by them having the same feature, the long nose.
+So they show an encounter’s negative side of them having the same feature, the long nose.

 Because of its mischievous behavior that they love playing tricks on those they encounter, especially on pretentious and arrogant Buddhist priests and samurai.
 By the end of Civil War period (around 1500s), they become a major literary vehicle for criticizing both establishment and nascent Buddhist sects.
 Corrupt Buddhist monks and corrupt Buddhist monasteries were, in fact, a major concern at the time like monks at Enryaku-ji Temple accumulated excessive wealth and military force.